 The Plymouth and South West Devon Joint Local Plan has now been adopted!
 To find out more please visit the Plymouth and South West Devon Joint Local Plan: Adoption page.

 Visit the interactive Plymouth Plan to see other policies that affect decision making across Plymouth City including the Council and its partners.

-Development proposals which will cause unacceptable harm to human health, the natural environment and general amenity by unacceptable levels of soil, air, water or noise pollution or land instability will not be permitted.
+Development proposals which will cause unacceptable on- or off-site risk or harm to human health, the natural environment or living conditions, either individually or cumulatively, will not be permitted.
 Development should:

-2. Where located in an Air Quality Management Area, mitigate its impact through positively contributing towards the implementation of measures contained within air quality action plans and transport programmes, and through building design and layout which helps minimise air quality impacts.
+Where located in or impacting on an Air Quality Management Area, avoid or mitigate its impact through positively contributing towards the implementation of measures contained within air quality action plans and transport programmes, and through green infrastructure provision and enhancements, building design and layout which helps minimise air quality impacts.

-3. Prevent deterioration and where appropriate protect, enhance and restore water quality.
+Prevent deterioration of and where appropriate protect, enhance and restore water quality.

-7. Not cause an adverse effect on the integrity of a European Site (see Policy SPT11).
+Not cause an adverse effect on the integrity of a European Site (see Policy SPT12).